Financial-Times/origami-website/_posts/2020-04-20-origami-survey-results.md

 ## Prior Experience

 We also asked _**"Have you ever built or contributed to an Origami component?"**_, and gave respondents the ability to indicate whether they've either built a component, contributed to a component, or both.
-The vast majority of respondents are have neither built nor contributed to the development of a component:
+The vast majority of respondents have neither built nor contributed to the development of a component:

 <table
 	class="o-table o-table--row-stripes"